NicklasVraa/LiX/readme.md

 ---
 ### The `Novel` Class <a name="novel"></a>
 This class is meant for typesetting fiction with the intent to print.
-This class also supply cover-, title- and metadata pages using very simple commands.
+This class supplies cover-, title- and metadata pages using very simple commands.
 Access the full document [here](novel_example.pdf).
 | Source                             | Build                          |
 |------------------------------------|--------------------------------|
 | ![p1](screenshots/src_novel_1.png) | ![p1](screenshots/novel_1.png) |